RedisLabs/redislabs-docs/content/kubernetes/security/manage-rec-credentials.md

     This outputs the password and username in plain text.
 In this example, the plain text password is `12345678` and the username is `demo@redis.com`.

-## Change the Redis Enterprise cluster credentials
+## Change the Redis Enterprise cluster (REC) credentials

-### Replace the REC password
+### Change the REC password for the current username

-1. Retrieve and take note of the current password (see above)
-1. Access the console of a [pod](https://kubernetes.io/docs/concepts/workloads/pods/) running a Redis Enterprise cluster.
+1. Access a [pod](https://kubernetes.io/docs/concepts/workloads/pods/) running a Redis Enterprise cluster.

     ```bash
     kubectl exec -it <rec-resource-name>-0 bash
     ```

-1. From the pod console, add the new password for the existing user.
+1. From the pod , add the new password for the existing user.

     ```bash
      REC_USER="`cat /opt/redislabs/credentials/username`" \